-In accordance with the Act, the Group is responsible for paying any expenses that are incurred by the Authority, without charge.
-During the year ended March 31, 2022, the Group paid \$0.5 million (March 31, 2021: \$0.2 million) of such expenses.
+In accordance with the Act, the Group is responsible for paying any reasonable expenses that are incurred by the Authority, in performing its affairs and obligations under the Act, without charge.
+During the year ended March 31, 2023, the Group paid \$0.6 million (March 31, 2022: \$0.5 million) of such expenses.